Tobshub/tobsblog-v2/src/content/blog/programming-after-one-year.md

 ## I'm Multilingual

 After some time, one begins to wander, "What else lies beyong the JavaScript horizon?".
-Sure enough, I went beyong the horizon and found "paradise".
+Sure enough, I went beyond the horizon and found "paradise".

 Rust, Golang, C/C++.
 I'm learning the three, my favourite of which is Golang.
 To me, Go feels like C (which I love a lot) plus JS/TS, which makes it really comfortable for me.
 Rust can be very enjoyable but sometimes I feel like my brain has to do so much gymnastics just to write a simple rust program.